shivabioinformatics/genomic_data_science/README.md

 This project is part of the Johns Hopkins University Data Science curriculum, specifically focusing on genomic data analysis and bioinformatics workflows.
 The project demonstrates practical application of command-line tools and genomic analysis techniques commonly used in computational biology.

-## Getting Started

-1. Clone this repository
-2. Navigate to the data directory
-3. Use the genomic data files with your preferred analysis tools

 ## License